ciribob/DCS-SimpleRadio/README.md

+# This project is no longer under active development and has been replace by SimpleRadio Standalone: https://github.com/ciribob/DCS-SimpleRadioStandalone

 # DCS-SimpleRadio

 DCS-SimpleRadio allows a better integration between TeamSpeak 3 and DCS.
 DCS-SimpleRadio will use the currently selected radio and frequency to decide if others can hear you or not.